gurditsingh/hydeout/_posts/test.md

 ### Repartitioning
 In spark we have partition types called input, output and shuffle.
 The input and output partition size are controlled by the partition size of the input data but the shuffle partition is based on the count so naturally and unfortunately we have to do little math to figure out.

-**1) Input Partition Sizing** For input partition spark generally do a great job of taking care of these input partitions(Spark Defaults input partition size is 128MB) but sometimes it doesn't work properly and there's a lot of reasons. for example let's say I have a big cluster having 100 CPU cores. but I only have 100 megabytes of data for processing. well by generate because I have 128 megabytes input partition size I'm only going to wind up loading in like maybe two partitions so I don't want to have 200 cores with only two tasks because now I'm only gonna use two cores so I 198 sitting there with nothing so in this case
+**1) Input Partition Sizing** For input partition spark generally do a great job of taking care of these input partitions(Spark Defaults input partition size is 128MB) but sometimes it doesn't work properly and there's a lot of reasons. for example let's say I have a big cluster having 100 CPU cores. but I only have 100 megabytes of data for processing.
+In spark we have 128 megabytes input partition size which will wind up to generate only two partitions. so I don't want to have 200 cores with only two tasks because now I'm only gonna use two cores so I 198 sitting there with nothing so in this case

 Blinding repartition your data always naïve and effective approach.
 In which you increase the number of partitions spark RDD or DataFrame.
 In spark partitions are mapped to tasks.
 One partition runs on one task.
 Repartitioning can be done either by number of partitions or provide different keys.